infinitaslearning/workflow-publish-public-module/README.md

 # workflow-publish-public-module
-Publishes a public @ilpt module to npmjs
+Publishes a public @ilpt module to npmjs.

+This workflow is intended for infinitaslearning modules only.

 ## Usage